 Just minutes away from the hutongs, China reveals itself again in all its giant grandeur.
 The expanse of Tiananmen Square feels vast after the confines of the hutongs.
 North of Tiananmen Square is the Forbidden City, the high-walled home of China’s Ming and Qing emperors.
 The Temple of Heaven, the Summer Palace and Jingshan Park all of these were refuges once exclusive to the emperors and their entourage.

 The city itself is full of great sites but there is even more on offer outside the urban area.
 The Great Wall is the first thing that comes to mind when many people think of China and the many sections of the Wall accessible from downtown Beijing offer something for every traveler.
 Near the Great Wall, the Ming Tombs offer a fascinating insight into the history of the Ming dynasty.
 West of Beijing, the preserved village of Cuandixia offers an insight into traditional village culture, with village life going along much as it has since the Ming dynasty.
 Not only are these sites interesting in an anthropological sense, but also in a geographical one, with tremendous landscapes including mountains, valleys and forests used as natural barriers of defense.

 Beijing is much more than a just a big capital city and we want to help you explore it with all your senses.

 Beijing has a climate similar to Washington DC.
 It is cold in the winter with occasional snow.
 April, May and June are pleasant and there are flowering trees which can be especially picturesque in May.
 July and August, while still good, can be hot.
 September and October are again pleasant, green, and a popular time to visit.
 November is still nice with a fall feel in the air.
-December through March are winter months, a good time to go up to Harbin for the Ice Festival or go skating in Beijing's city parks.
+December through March are winter months, a good time to go skating in Beijing's city parks.